 During Combustion Calibration, the flame strength generated by the flame detector is measured using a multimeter set to the μA scale.
-The flame detector is mounted on the intake manifold flange as shown in Figure 4-3.
+The flame detector is mounted on the flange of the blower side intake manifold as shown in Figure 4-3.